How do I enroll in Cross Country?

 Why is it important to start training so early?

 We train in phases.
-The first phase is the BASE phase and it is the MOST IMPORTANT phase.
+Although we touch on all 4 energy systems in all our phases, the first phase is the BASE phase and it is the MOST IMPORTANT phase.
 You need to build a solid foundation so that you can get your body prepared for harder and faster work to come once the season starts.
-Sooner you start the better!
+The sooner you start the better!

 What happens if I must leave on a family vacation or for other commitments?

+Not a problem.
 You will be given a MODIFIED running schedule.
 It is best not to miss too many days as you can quickly lose fitness.
-Returning runner must attend 75% of practices to be added to the roster.
+All returning runners must attend 75% of summer practices to be added to the roster.

 What is the Varsity Camp?